Wright StreetLite: Hybrid

 All models of the StreetLite are currently offered as full hybrid-electric vehicles, with the first hybrid StreetLite WF entering service in 2014, followed by the first hybrid StreetLite Maxes which entered service in May 2018 with First South Yorkshire.
 The hybrid StreetLite Max can be easily distinguished from the standard diesel variants from the presence of an additional grille in the front bumper, which provides cooling to the hybrid battery pack, located over the front axle behind the front door, through cooling channels under the floor in the door area.
 This grille is not present in the hybrid StreetLite WF, as the hybrid battery pack is located close to the engine at the rear of the bus due to lack of space at the front.

 In 2017, Travel South Yorkshire placed an order for 31 hybrid-electric Wright StreetLite Maxes for Sheffield services 1 and 1a.
 These were to be the first StreetLite Max models to be fitted with fully hybrid technology.
 The order was split between two operators – 13 for First South Yorkshire's service 1a, an operator who already operated over 100 diesel StreetLites across the city; and 18 for Stagecoach Sheffield's service 1, Stagecoach's first StreetLite Maxes delivered nationally.
 The first four hybrid StreetLite Maxes were delivered to First South Yorkshire on 26 April 2018, with first entry into service taking place on 10 May (First) and 19 May (Stagecoach).

 The wheel-forward and shorter door-forward StreetLite models are also offered as full hybrids.
 Arriva Shires & Essex took delivery of 13 hybrid StreetLite WFs for its Luton depot in 2014, followed by a further five at its High Wycombe depot in 2015.

 Electric

 The StreetLite EV was launched in 2014.
 Like the Micro Hybrid, it is available in all of the standard StreetLite lengths and capacities.
 The StreetLite EV is a battery electric bus with no diesel engine.

-In January 2014, Arriva Shires & Essex placed eight EVs into service in Milton Keynes receiving coverage on national news services due to their trial of inductive charging, the first buses of their kind to do so in the UK.
+In January 2014, Arriva Shires & Essex placed eight EVs into service in Milton Keynes receiving coverage on national news services due to their trial of inductive charging, the first buses of their kind to do so in the United Kingdom.

-An updated version of the StreetLite EV, the StreetAir EV WF, was launched in August 2016, replacing the standard StreetLite EV.

 Operators

 United Kingdom

-As at August 2018, over 1,600 had been delivered.
-The first StreetLites entered service in October 2010 with Anglian Bus.
-Arriva, FirstGroup, Go-Ahead Group, Rotala and Stagecoach Group have all been purchasers.